sergiofgonzalez/eloquent-js/chapter06-secret-life-of-objects/README.md

 + func.prototype &mdash; a property assigned to functions that holds a plain, empty object that derives from `Object.prototype`.
 It can be enhanced with new properties or overwritten.
 + Object.prototype.hasOwnProperty.call &mdash; recommended way to use `hasOwnProperty` to check whether an object features a given property because it has been defined in the instance, or acquired through the prototype.
 + Symbol(str) &mdash; returns a symbol, a unique value that can be used as a property name in JavaScript objects.
++ Symbol.iterator &mdash; an symbol value defined in the language that lets you make classes iterable by assigning an iterator implementation to that property in the custom class.
++ *Iterator* &mdash; an interface that exposes a function `next` that returns an object with a`value` and `done` properties.